 Values Description Client ID for OAuth authen- tication If this is empty, the value from "QER Person OAuthenticator ClientID Web" is used.
 For example, "urn:IdentityManager/Web".
-Thumbprint for This is used to find the certificate in the certificate store.
-Either the OAuth certi- the thumb nail or the issuer of the certificate is required.
+Thumbprint for the OAuth certi- This is used to find the certificate in the certificate store.
+Either the thumb nail or the issuer of the certificate is required.

-Values Description ficate For example, "7612FF79D99FCC56BEDD0C758412025B284DC327".
-Issuer inform- ation for the This is used to find the certificate in the certificate store.
+Values Description ficate For example, "7612FF79D99FCC56BEDDOC758412025B284DC327".
+Issuer information for the OAuth certificate This is used to find the certificate in the certificate store.
 Either the thumb nail or the issuer of the certificate is required.
-OAuth certificate For example, "O=[company name], OU=[organizational unit], CN=[server IP]".
+For example, "O=[company name], OU=[organizational unit], CN=[server IP]".
 Resource Is only required if the OAuth service needs this value.
 The value entered here is passed as a URL parameter "Resource" to the OAuth server.
 Certificate endpoint Supplies the URL from which to download the certificate.
 The certificate's thumbprint or issuer information is required for validating the downloaded certificate.
 For example, "https://certificateServer/certificate.crt".